nvdaaddons/instantTranslate/readme.md

 * I: identify the language of selected text,
 * L: translate the last spoken text,
 * O: open translation settings dialog
-* H: announces all available commands to user.
+* H: announces all available layered commands.

 ## Changes for 4.4.2 ##
 * Restore language detection and auto-swapping (Thanks to Cyrille for fix)